Mt. Edgecumbe High School: Campus

-Besides basketball, its competitive drama, debate and forensic team has been successful at the state level, winning a state championship in drama in 2004.
-The school has produced many quality wrestling and volleyball teams as well.
-In recent years, the Lady Braves volleyball team has been successful.
-Since 2005 they have finished as the Class 3A State runner-up three times, and won state championships in 2011, 2012, 2014, and 2016.

-Historically, Edgecumbe was known for its running teams.
-In the 1960s and early 1970s MEHS won 11 consecutive regional championships in cross-country.
-They last made it to a regional championship n 2008.
-In 2011 and 2014, the Lady Braves volleyball team advanced to state and took first place.
+The main school building consists of the former Sitka Naval Operating Base.

-All wrestling matches, volleyball and basketball games are played at the B.J.
+Sports are played at the B.J.
 McGillis Field House, a former World War II-era aircraft hangar.
 Since this is one of the larger sports venues in Southeast Alaska, rivalry games and regional championships often attract crowds exceeding 1,500 spectators.

 The facility has standard bleachers, reserved seating, a press box, a climbing wall, wrestling mats, and a weight training center.
 It is the only school in the region with a gymnasium large enough to hold two basketball courts.